 - 1/2 cup peanut butter

-- Combine dry ingredients (flour, sugar, baking powder & soda, salt) into a large bowl and mix.
+- Combine dry ingredients (flour, sugar, baking powder & soda, salt) into a large bowl and set aside.

-- In a microwave safe dish, melt coconut oil; add water and milk; mix well.
+- In a microwave safe dish, melt coconut oil; set aside.